uzz-val/codefundoo-safeKit/README.md

 The data of all users will be stored in the azure database.
 We will build a machine learning model which will be trained using neural network  with features like rainfall, windspeed, coordinates to predict calamity.

+P.S.
+If any further query of how any part of this project will be implemented, please contact me at ulgoury@gmail.com.